D-Chase-H/mail_merge_scheduler/readme.rst

     {'output_docx_name': None}, {'week_int': 1}, {'sched_days':
     ['2017-04-24 16:15:00', '2017-04-25 16:15:00', '2017-04-26
     16:15:00', '2017-04-27 16:15:00', '2017-04-28 16:15:00']}]

+NOTE:
-  Note: The script that will be called from Windows Task Scheduler is not the same script that the user will use to set up a new scheduled mail merge.
-The script called by Windows Task Scheduler is schedules.py.
+ The script that will be called from Windows Task Scheduler is schedules.py, which is not the same script that the user will use to set up a new scheduled mail merge.

 Since sometimes files get deleted, the end-user may manually enter in incorrect data to the schedules.ini file, or sometimes "things" may just change in